zaneali1/RetroMobilePhones/README.md

 ## Engineering Principles Implemented
 - **Model-View Seperation:** Features such as predictive text and character deletion are contained in Model classes such as *DictionaryModel* and
-*MapDictionary*, while the GUI is built in a seperate View class.
+*MapDictionary*, while the GUI is built in a seperate *View* class.
 This supports separate development of the model and user interface layers and allows easy porting of the model layer to another user interface framework.
+As an extension to the project, the interface can be changed to an image of a phone keypad which is possible from the Model-View seperation.

 - **The Observer Pattern:** The view is set to be an observer which is notified by any state changes in the model.
 This pattern is demostrated in the program where two 'views' are created; when a change happens to one view, the other is updated accordingly.
 (NB: Since this project was completed the Observer class in Java has